INTRODUCTION FINDING FEARLESS

-This book is a call to action for those seeking to live extraordinary lives and bring about transformational change.
+This book is a call to action for those who seek to live extraordinary lives.
+Maybe that’s you.